Inhalant Addiction: Signs, Symptoms, Risks, and Treatment Resources

 What Are Inhalants?

-Many types of inhalants are nothing more than ordinary substances like gasoline or paint thinner.
-An inhalant is something that a person can inhale fumes from and experience a feeling of euphoria.
+Many inhalants are nothing more than ordinary substances like gasoline or paint thinner.
+An inhalant is something from which a person can inhale fumes and experience a feeling of euphoria.
 Some people may try to inhale spray paint, glue fumes, and other aerosol substances.
 But even if you only use inhalants for a short time, they can cause serious damage.

 Side Effects of Inhalants

-There are a few medical inhalants out there, including nitrites and nitrous oxide.
-Nitrites are used to improve blood flow, while nitrous oxide is often used in dentist offices for light sedation.
+A few medical inhalants exist, including nitrites and nitrous oxide.
+Nitrites improve blood flow, while nitrous oxide is often used in dentist offices for light sedation.

-Inhalants are not part of the Controlled Substances Act, so they do not have a classification.
+While many inhalants are not regulated under the Controlled Substances Act due to their common presence in household or industrial products, certain inhalants used medically, such as nitrous oxide, are regulated under specific provisions.
 Common side effects include dizziness, nausea, muscle pain, headaches, confusion, and mood changes.
 In 2021 alone, 2.2 million people in the United States used inhalants within the past year.[1]

-While they aren’t as commonly used as other drugs, inhalantsthey can still be a big problem.
+While they aren’t as commonly used as other drugs, inhalants can still be a big problem.
 They go by names such as room odorizer, head cleaner, rush, and leather cleaner.

 How Are Inhalants Taken?

 Inhalants are breathed through the lungs.
 This creates an immediate effect compared to swallowing drugs, which have to travel through your stomach before they can be absorbed into the blood.
-Most inhalants are not meant to be inhaled, like paint thinner or gas.
+Most inhalants, like paint thinner or gas, are not meant to be inhaled.

 Inhalant Quick Reference